eabase/ipcalc/ipcalc.1.md

 * **-h**, **--hostname**
   Display the hostname for the given IP address.
   The variable exposed is HOSTNAME.
+When combined with no-decorate mode (**--no-decorate**), only the hostname is printed.

 * **-o**, **--lookup-host**
   Display the IP address for the given hostname.
   The variable exposed is ADDRESS.
+When combined with no-decorate mode (**--no-decorate**), only the address is printed.

 * **-4**, **--ipv4**
   Explicitly specify the IPv4 address family.